Metachained-Game-Studio/Metachained-Development-Blog/Blog/What is Metachained Game Studio.md

 -   Mobilizing the community around the world by informing them about opportunities of our platform.
 -   Establishing different channels for projects where ideas can be developed; Organized group testing, funding allocation, marketing, research and development.
 -   Engaging in community-driven expansion of financial incentives and compound benefits for it's users.
--   Cooperating with established portfolios such as Loot Project.
+-   Cooperating with established portfolios such as Loot Project or other.

 **Bridging the gap between virtual and real world opportunities for users:**